Testicles as food

 The testicles of calves, lambs, roosters, turkeys, and other animals are eaten in many parts of the world, often under euphemistic culinary names.
-Testicles are a by-product of the castration of young animals raised for meat, so they were probably a late-spring seasonal specialty, though nowadays they are generally frozen and available year-round.
+Testicles are a by-product of the castration of young animals raised for meat, so they were originally a late-spring seasonal specialty, though nowadays they are generally available year-round.

 Cookery

 Testicles are cooked in a variety of ways: sautéed and sauced, fricasseed, deep-fried with breading or batter, in pies, poached, roasted, and so on.
 Before cooking, they are generally scalded, skinned, and soaked in cold water.

 Names

-In English, testicles are known by a wide variety of euphemisms, including "stones", "Rocky Mountain oysters", and "prairie oysters".
-Lamb testicles are often called 'lamb fries' or simply fries (though that may also refer to other organ meats).
+In English, testicles are known by a wide variety of euphemisms, including stones, Rocky Mountain oysters, and prairie oysters.
+Lamb testicles are often called lamb fries or simply fries (though that may also refer to other organ meats).